 For full details on how to apply including guidance on how to prepare your next steps, please visit the new QMplus page "Go Abroad, Student Information & Resources" open to any Queen Mary student/staff via self-enrolment.

 In addition to the guidance on our QMplus page where you can learn from Queen Mary students about their exchanges in different countries (see Student videos and feedback tab), the following resources may help you to learn more about the countries that you might be considering for an exchange abroad:

 If you want to take part in the Outbound Student Exchange Programme, you should be in ‘good academic standing’ with your academic school: this means that you have met all of your academic obligations and are doing well on your degree programme, performing at approximately a 60.0 overall average across all developmental years prior to the exchange with no failed modules (see the section for 'Current students' on the Entry Requirements page).

-Places on the Outbound Student Exchange Programme are given to students with the highest grades, prioritising students enrollled on four-year degree programmes where an exchange year spent studying abroad is a compulsory part of the degree programme.
+Places on the Student Exchange Programme are given to students with the highest grades, prioritising students enrollled on four-year degree programmes where an exchange year spent studying abroad is a compulsory part of the degree programme.
 Places are allocated on the basis of a ranking, on which applications show clear motivation and relevance for the requested destinations and where the academic offering at the partner matches the needs of the applicant's degree programme.

-If you are applying to study at a partner university where courses are not taught in English, you should also be able to show a good knowledge of the relevant local language.
+If you are applying to study at a partner institution where courses are not taught in English, you should also be able to show a good knowledge of the relevant local language.
 Your motivation to go abroad may also influence the decision to award you a place on the programme.